Influence of channel mixing in fermionic Hong-Ou-Mandel experiments: Full HOM noise in the presence of mixing

 Each term in Eq.~\eqref{eq:HOM_2vs0_direct} can be interpreted by identifying paths of the same type of those shown in Fig.~\ref{fig:sketch_paths_direct} and calculating their arrival time delay.

 Next, $\mathcal{S}_\text{b}$ can be expressed as

 It arises from the combination at the output of the interferometer of paths as those sketched in Fig.~\ref{fig:sketch_paths_interf}(a).
 Here, we have the blue line representing a direct path and the red, dashed ones standing for an interfering path.
-By calculating the difference in the time of flights between the two red lines, one precisely finds $\Delta$, see Eq.~\eqref{eq:delta}, which is the parameter entering the function $\mathcal{X}$, whose explicit expression is reported in Appendix~\ref{app:2mixing-points}.
+By calculating the difference in the times of flight between the two red lines, one precisely finds $\Delta$, see Eq.~\eqref{eq:delta}, which is the parameter entering the function $\mathcal{X}$, whose explicit expression is reported in Appendix~\ref{app:2mixing-points}. {It is important to notice that $\mathcal{S}_\text{b}$ is independent of the time delay $\delta$ between the injecting sources.
+Therefore, it affects the visibility of the HOM signal by modifying the denominator of Eq.~\eqref{eq:vis} only.}

 The third term, $\mathcal{S}_\text{c}$ arises from current fluctuations associated with a pair of paths like the dashed ones in Fig.~\ref{fig:sketch_paths_interf}(a).
 There are only a few terms with this origin, and the final result has the simple expression